Out of My Mind (film): Plot

 When Mr. Dimming announces the Whiz Kids student competition, Melody convinces Rose to study with her after revealing that her Medi-Talker has a trivia game that can help them study.
 The girls bond for the first time.
 After taking the test, the students chosen to represent their school are announced.
 While Rose makes it, Melody does not, causing Chuck, Diane, and Dr. Ray to become suspicious.
 They learn that not only did Melody get 100% correct on the test, but Mr. Dimming chose to not even grade it.
 Principal Antenucci is upset that Mr. Dimming's reputation is tarnished and Dr. Ray realizes that she has no concern for helping students like Melody.
 Melody joins the team, but Rose is forced into alternate, greatly upsetting her.

 The students go the Whiz Kids competition where Melody shines through, winning for the team.
-Afterwards, the group celebrates without Melody due to her eating habits.
-At the last minute, Mr. Dimming is informed that their flight to Washington has been cancelled and that their flight moved up, forcing everyone to hurry to the airport.
-Due to Melody not being with them, she is informed last and misses the flight.
+Afterwards, the group celebrates without Melody due to how she needs support when eating.
+At the last minute, Mr. Dimming is informed that their initial flight to Washington has been cancelled and that their replacement flight moved up, forcing everyone to hurry to the airport.
+Due to Melody not being with them, she is informed last and with an elevator in the airport being out of order, she misses the flight.
 Out of anger, Melody floods her Medi-Talk with a milkshake.
-As Diane argues with Melody in the car, she fails to see Penny playing in the driveway and hits her.
-She survives, but is hospitalized.
+As Diane reprimands Melody in the car, she fails to see Penny playing in the driveway and hits her.
+Penny survives, but is hospitalized.
 Diane admits to Melody that she has been messing up more than Melody and that Melody is not to blame for recent events.

 The Whiz Kids team return from their trip to Washington, having lost.
 Melody arrives with her parents to the class to finally make her peace with the help of her Medi-Talk.
-She outs everyone for not treating her with respect and for pitying her and that she is not looking for them to not just treat her better, but to acknowledge her and actually listen to her.
+She confronts everyone for not treating her with respect and for pitying her and that she is not looking for them to not just treat her better, but to acknowledge her and actually listen to her.
 Her words move Mr. Dimming and the class and she is welcomed back with open arms.
 As she finishes her inner thoughts, her Jennifer Aniston voice switches to her Medi-Talk voice, implying that she now embraces herself for who she is.